 Following the education system in China, public primary education begins at age six.
 Six years of primary school are then followed by six years of secondary school.
 Shenzhen offers both academic and vocational high schools.

-While expats can access public schools in Shenzhen, generally few parents choose them.
+While expats can access public schools in Shenzhen, generally, few parents choose them.
 The language barrier poses a problem, particularly for older children.
-Additionally, the pace of state schools is rigorous and there is heavy emphasis on rote learning.
+Additionally, the pace of state schools is rigorous, and there is a heavy emphasis on rote learning.

-Chinese parents care deeply about the academic performance of their children, while expat families may find the academic pressure excessive.
+Chinese parents care deeply about their children’s academic performance, while expat families may find the academic pressure excessive.
 As such, state schools may not be the best fit for families who prefer a more relaxed educational philosophy.

 Private schools in Shenzhen

 Some private schools in the city offer a bilingual curriculum.
-Expat parents considering this option are recommended to read through any potential school's language policy carefully to ensure that their children will have the support they need.
+We recommend reading through any potential school’s language policy to ensure your child will have adequate support if you’re considering this option.

 International schools in Shenzhen